-"We returned to New Zealand with our two young children after living in the UK for 12 years.
+"I discovered my passion for teaching after working in sales and marketing for many years.
+We returned to New Zealand with our two young children after living in the UK for 12 years.
 I had helped at their nursery school and found I loved it.
-To help become the best teacher I could be, I decided to return to university to complete a teaching degree.

-"During my three-year degree I completed five teaching practicums, including a placement at Northcote Central Kindergarten where I now work.
+"During my three-year AUT degree I completed five teaching practicums, including a placement at Northcote Central Kindergarten where I now work.
 The AUT lecturers were amazing - so supportive, inspiring and knowledgeable.
 I also made some lifelong friends during my studies and learned not just what it takes to be a great teacher but also a lot about myself.

-"I now teach a group of forty children between the ages of three and five, and working with the children is what I love most about my role.
-I'm also lucky enough to work with a fun, committed team of teachers who share similar philosophies.
+"Besides all the theory I learned, I'm using the skills I developed at AUT in terms of assessment for children's learning and a deep understanding of Te Whāriki, our ECE curriculum framework.
 I would say that every paper I took at AUT is relevant to my job and has meant that I've been able to hit the ground running."